tjek/tjek-js-sdk/README.md

 ## Changelog

+### Version N.E.X.T

+- PagedPublicationKit: Will now use zoom-size images for pages prior to zooming in, when the physical pixel width of the page would be presented as over 700 pixels wide.

 ### Version 3.1.1

 - IncitoPublicationKit: Removed sessionStorage caching due to excessive JSON.parse JSON.stringify operations, which slows down the browser.